udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     > **Note**: In this case the tags to not match.
 The Azure Policy which appends tags from the resource group to child resources only effects create and update operations and not move operations.

-2. In addition to Azure PowerShell and the Azure CLI, Azure Policy can be used to view the compliance of your resources through both the Azure portal and the command line.
+5. In addition to Azure PowerShell and the Azure CLI, Azure Policy can be used to view the compliance of your resources through both the Azure portal and the command line.

-1. Navigate to the Policy service in the Azure portal and select **Compliance** followed by **Governance Baseline Initiative**.
+6. Navigate to the Policy service in the Azure portal and select **Compliance** followed by **Governance Baseline Initiative**.

     ![Azure Policy compliance in the Azure Portal with the Governance Baseline Initiative highlighted.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image158.png "Azure policy compliance")

-1. On the **Initiative compliance** blade, select one of the **Audit tag and its value from the resource group** policies.
+7. On the **Initiative compliance** blade, select one of the **Audit tag and its value from the resource group** policies.

     ![A screenshot of the Initiative compliance blade in the Azure Portal for the Governance Baseline Initiative with one of the Audit tag and its value from the resource group policies highlighted.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image159.png "Initiative compliance")

-1. On the **Policy compliance** blade you can view all of the non-compliant resources.
+8. On the **Policy compliance** blade, you can view all of the non-compliant resources.

     ![A screenshot of the Policy compliance blade in the Azure Portal for the Governance Baseline Initiative with one of the Audit tag and its value from the resource group policies highlighted.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image160.png "Policy compliance")

     > **Note**: This is an audit policy, not a deny policy, so it does not prevent the creation of resources, but it can surface resource that do not meet your organizational standards and offer a clear line of sight to remediation.

-1. You may (or may not) see the non-compliant state of the storage account that was moved earlier.
+9. You may (or may not) see the non-compliant state of the storage account that was moved earlier.
 Azure policy compliance checks do not currently have a published SLA for how long it takes an initial compliance check to occur or how long it takes for ongoing compliance checks to occur.

-    It is often on the order of the less than 20-30 minutes for evaluation and when the next check occurs the storage account that was moved earlier will be flagged as non-compliant, because while the tag names for the child resources in the *MarketingRG* for *CostCenter* and *IOCode* are present, their values on the the storage account do not match the parent the values of the tags on the parent resource group.
+    It is often on the order of the less than 20-30 minutes for evaluation and when the next check occurs the storage account that was moved earlier will be flagged as non-compliant, because while the tag names for the child resources in the *MarketingRG* for *CostCenter* and *IOCode* are present, their values on the storage account do not match the parent the values of the tags on the parent resource group.

     ![A screenshot of the Resource compliance blade in the Azure Portal for the Governance Baseline Initiative and the Audit tag and its value from the resource group policy.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image160.png "Resource compliance")